SysCoder/response-picker/README.md

 ## Summary
 Response Picker picks and keeps track of previous responses given to the user from a list.
 When building a VUI, some responses you may want to vary like greetings and exits.
+This tool is framework agnostic.
+This should work with Actions on Google, Alexa, and any conversational framework that works with Javascript.

 ## Example
 With the following list: ["Hello", "Hi", "Hey", "Howdy"]